 The European Social Fund (ESF) was set up to improve employment opportunities in the European Union and so help raise standards of living.
 It aims to help people fulfil their potential by giving them better skills and better job prospects.
-London Councils has Co-Financing Organisation (CFO) status in ESF.
-This means London Councils is a recognised commissioner and distributor of ESF.
+London Councils is a recognised commissioner and distributor of ESF.
 Since 2007, London Councils has been a part of the London ESF programme, which is under the strategic direction of the Mayor of London.
-Each CFO has prepared an ESF Co-Financing Plan which sets out the activities, outputs and results that contribute to the employment and skills priorities in the Regional ESF Framework.
+London Councils' ESF programme contains activities, outputs and results that contribute to the employment and skills priorities in the Regional ESF Framework.

 Priority 3 of the Grants Committee's programme - tackling poverty through employment - is half funded by ESF.
+The 10 projects closed at the end of 2015, along with that cycle of the national ESF programme.

-Looking forward to 2015/16
+Looking forward to 2015617

 We look forward to continuing to tackle the four priorities in the coming year.
 We will do this by investing in front-line projects funded by London boroughs and, in some cases, match funded by the ESF.
-There are 10 ESF projects which address priority 3 (poverty) and 25 projects which address priorities 1, 2 and 4 (homelessness, sexual and domestic violence and capacity building) that are overseen by the Committee.
-In 2015, the current, national, multi-year ESF programme will close.
+A new ESF programme will come on stream and is expected to fund six ESF projects which address priority 3 (poverty) of the Grants Programme, joining the existing 5 projects which address priorities 1, 2 and 4 (homelessness, sexual and domestic violence and capacity building) that are overseen by the Committee.